Setting up the Chirpy Theme and Jekyll

 - All site updates are tracked in my repository

-- Jekyll has a ton of themes to choose from
+- Jekyll has many themes to choose from

 - Just be aware that a lot of themes will have their own special markdown for advanced things like callouts